Back to top

 |Heroin/codeine/morphine||4-5 days||Unknown||Up to 90 days||12-36 hours|

-In safety critical work sites where random drug testing has legal grounds to be implemented it is still not an effective mechanism for managing impairment.
+In safety critical work sites where random drug testing has legal grounds to be implemented, it may still be of limited effectiveness at managing impairment.

-Reducing impairment, rather than previous drug use, in the workplace should be the focus.
+Reducing impairment in the workplace, rather than any drug use, should be the focus.
 This can only be done through quality management, a culture of reporting health and safety risks, and a system that encourages people to speak up if they notice an issue or someone else who is impaired.